A brief history of integration

 These changes are exciting for end users and developers alike.
 A User Experience that flows between applications drives productivity and removes the hassle from executing everyday tasks.
 In addition to delivering a more powerful UX, developers are also able think about functionality in a more holistic way.
 Interop empowers them to assimilate whatever components their users need, whilst saving time that was previously spent on rewriting apps to add new functionality.

-Glue42 Desktop is available to applications on demand, whatever technology they are using.
+Glue42 Enterprise is available to applications on demand, whatever technology they are using.
 Likewise, the product allows for a flexible approach to deployment, that suits the specific needs of customers.
 It operates at speeds compatible with the UI and therefore the default model is to deploy a Glue42 bus on the user desktop.
 However, when a user has multiple desktops, we also support multi-user server deployment.
-At one Investment Banking client, who had TIBCO’s TIB RV deployed on their trading network, Glue42 Desktop ran over TIB RV rather than the Glue42 Bus.
+At one Investment Banking client, who had TIBCO’s TIB RV deployed on their trading network, Glue42 Enterprise ran over TIB RV rather than the Glue42 Bus.

-In some cases, customers require a link between Glue42 Desktop and an ESB layer.
+In some cases, customers require a link between Glue42 Enterprise and an ESB layer.
 For example, one client recently purchased a Solace system and we worked with them to provide a way for their server-side applications to send user notifications and initiate other UI operations directly on the desktop.

 Integrating components in this way blurs the boundaries between applications.
 In addition to providing interoperability, Glue42 Desktop also contains a set of features that allow integration at the level of the UI, including tabbing, sticking and save + restore of desktop windows.